 The ADA Practical Guide to HIPAA Compliance: Privacy and Security Kit is a useful tool designed to help dentists comply with the HIPAA Privacy, Security, and Breach Notification Rules.
 The Kit includes both the ADA Practical Guide to HIPAA Compliance Privacy and Security Manual and The ADA Practical Guide to HIPAA Training, a CD-ROM program with two levels of training.
-The ADA Complete HIPAA Compliance Kit can be ordered at the ADA catalog or by calling 800.947.4746.
+The ADA Complete HIPAA Compliance Kit can be ordered at the ADA Store or by calling 800.947.4746.

 The HIPAA HITECH Breach Notification Rule discusses compliance with the Breach Notification Rule and includes sample documents.